 CBD Oils in the System

 Similar to vaping CBD, CBD oils and tinctures are one of the most rapid ways to get CBD into the bloodstream.
 Oils and tinctures remain one of the most popular ways to ingest CBD for a multitude of reasons.
 First, they are taken sublingually which is easy for many consumers both in understanding dosage and working it into a daily routine.
 Sublingual CBD is taken by using a dropper and placing a few drops (identify your proper dosage) directly under the tongue.
+Another way is to add CBD oil into your cocktail, check out our blog on CBD and Alcohol for ways to mix them.

 To properly use CBD sublingually, you will place a few drops and leave them under the tongue.
 Hold the CBD under the tongue for a few minutes before swallowing.
 This allows CBD to immediately transfer to the bloodstream and bypass having to be digested through the liver.
 Due to this, you end up getting even more CBD into your system at a faster rate.
 This means that you can feel the effects within a just few minutes.
 It also can stay in your system for an estimate of 2 to 5 days.
 Again, this all depends on external factors and how much CBD is ingested.